Brownserve-UK/Brownserve.PSTools/Docs/RELEASING.md

 ### Minor releases
 Minor releases are used for releases that contain new features or backwards compatible changes.
-Some examples of backwards compatible changes are:
+Some examples of backwards compatible changes might include:
 * Adding a new cmdlet.
 * Adding a new return value to a cmdlet without changing the existing return values.
 * Adding a new parameter to a cmdlet without changing the existing ones.